Leopold Figl: Life

 After the defeat of the Nazis, the Allies occupied Austria at the end of World War II.
 The Soviet military commander, Fyodor Tolbukhin, asked Figl to manage the provision of food for the population of Vienna.

 On 14 April 1945 he refounded the Bauernbund and integrated it into the Austrian People's Party (ÖVP), which was founded three days later.
 Figl was elected vice chair.
 On 27 April he became interim Governor of Lower Austria and vice-minister.

 At the first free elections since 1930, held in December 1945, the ÖVP won with 49.8 percent of the vote and an absolute majority of seats in the legislature.
 Figl was proposed as Chancellor; the Soviets agreed, because of his opposition to the Nazis and his managerial abilities.
 Although he could have formed an exclusively ÖVP government, the memories of the factionalism that had plagued the First Republic led him to continue the grand coalition between the People's Party, Socialists and Communists.
 The coalition (from which the Communists were pushed out in 1947), remained in office until 1966 and did much to solve the serious economic and social problems left over from World War II.

 After internal criticism, Figl resigned as Chancellor on 26 November 1953.
 His successor, Julius Raab, was less flexible towards the SPÖ, but was Chancellor when the Austrian State Treaty, which restored sovereignty to the country, was signed on 15 May 1955.
 However, Figl was strongly involved in its achievement, as he remained in the government as foreign minister.
-His appearance on the balcony of Belvedere Palace waving the signed paper and speaking the words Österreich ist frei! ("Austria is free!"), as rendered by the Deutsche Wochenschau newsreel, has become an icon in the Austrian national remembrance.
+His appearance on the balcony of Belvedere Palace waving the signed paper and speaking the words Österreich ist frei! ("Austria is free!"), as rendered by the Wochenschau newsreel, has become an icon in the Austrian national remembrance.
 (The words were actually spoken before, inside the Palace, but the pictures on the balcony were underlain with the sound track made inside.)

 At the national elections of 1959 the SPÖ gained ground on the ÖVP, and the ratio of seats between the two parties in parliament was now almost 1:1.
 This gave the SPÖ the bargaining power to demand that Bruno Kreisky succeed him as foreign minister.
 Figl then became president of the National Council 1959–1962, but soon returned to Lower Austria, to become governor of his home state.

 Figl was patron of the Pfadfinder Österreichs between 1960 and 1964 and president of this Scout association from 1964 until his death.